-- 1. A source code demonstration of an OpenCV feature: - (a) One or more CPP, Python, Java or other type of files depending for what OpenCV offers support and for what language you make the tutorial. - (b) Occasionaly, input resource files required for running your tutorials application. - 2.
-A table of content entry (so people may easily find the tutorial): - (a) Adding your stuff to the tutorials table of content (reST file). - (b) Add an image file near the TOC entry. - 3.
-The content of the tutorial itself: - (a) The reST text of the tutorial

-- (b) Images following the idea that "A picture is worth a thousand words". - (c) For more complex demonstrations you may create a video.
+- 1. One or more CPP, Python, Java or other type of files depending for what OpenCV offers support and for what language you make the tutorial. - 2.
+Occasionaly, input resource files required for running your tutorials application. - 1.
+A table of content entry (so people may easily find the tutorial): a.
+Adding your stuff to the tutorials table of content (reST file). #.
+Add an image file near the TOC entry. - 2.
+The content of the tutorial itself: a.
+The reST text of the tutorial #.
+Images following the idea that "A picture is worth a thousand words". #.
+For more complex demonstrations you may create a video.